 On the exterior structure, you can see a plentiful of ornaments and decorations.
 On the other hand, the inside of the church is full of tombs and a reader’s desk on its own.
 Legends have it that a lot of famous people went to that church to worship.
 Christopher Columbus is said to be among those famous figures who used to worship there.

 Claddagh is known to be the area that sits close to the centre of the city.
 It is close to the centre where the Corrib River mingles with Galway Bay.
 That area used to be a village for fishing.
 People used to fish there as it was outside the walls of the old city.
 Across the river, the Spanish Arch sits nearby and it was the site of fish markets at that time.

 It is no longer a fishing village.
 Instead, the Claddagh is one of the famous tourist attractions where people go to watch the surrounding views.
 However, a lot of fishermen still reside around the area in an attempt to keep the fishing tradition thriving.
 The name of the area is also associated with the Claddagh Ring.
 People from all over the world wear this ring as a symbol of faithfulness and true love.

 The Corrib Princess

-Not far from Galway City at just 15 minutes away you’ll find one of the most picturesque villages.
-It has often been voted the prettiest villages found in Ireland.
+Not far from Galway City just 15 minutes away you’ll find one of the most picturesque villages.
+It has often been voted the prettiest village found in Ireland.
 It is most famous for hosting its yearly Oyster Festival which includes live music and entertainment, dancing and a huge gala ball.
 The festival has been running since 1956.
 People from all over the world come to Clarinbridge to help celebrate the beginning of the new oyster season.
-It is a great time to visit the village and immerse yourself into the popular festival.
-Also to try the most delicious Oysters that are world-renown.
+It is a great time to visit the village and immerse yourself in the popular festival.
+Also, try the most delicious Oysters that are world-renown.